ZGargano/reflection/README.md

 ---

-# End of Seventh and Eigth Week
+# End of Seventh and Eigth Weeks
 ## 10/23/2017
 During these past two weeks I made a website about my hobby.
 This website was based on pokemon and how they evolved over time.
 I added a blog, gallery, and evolution chart, which I am currently making in MS Paint.
 I also added a banner at the top of the webpage to be able to switch between the four different pages.

+---

+# End of Ninth Week
+## 11/3/2017
+This week I continued and finished my hobby website about pokemon.
+I finished my chart and added it to the website.
+I added a blog post to the blog page and added some images to the gallery.
+There's not much left that I didn't mention in last week's reflection.
+We did learn about HTML5 yesterday though.